-Manufacture, Testing and Further Refinement:
+Manufacture, Testing and Further Refinement

-To test we 3D printed this latest design.
+To test our CAD we 3D printed this latest design.
 While normally this would have been fairly easy, as our school has a 3D printer, it was unfortunately broken at the point we wanted to 3D print.
 Therefore, we decided to outsource the printing and contacted a local hobbyist group who printed the pieces at a low cost for us.

 When these parts arrived we set about testing them and discovered some issues: